anthonycorletti/cloudrun-fastapi/docs/README.md

 - [Google Cloud Pub Sub Integration](google-cloud-pub-sub-integration)

 Future Features:
-- Using terraform to build and manage GCP Infrastructure
-- Sending Emails with SendGrid
 - Login With Google & Other OAuth Proviers <!-- https://medium.com/data-rebels/fastapi-google-as-an-external-authentication-provider-3a527672cf33 -->

 #### Local Development